amuyif523/Fregenet-Foundation/content/impact.md

 ---
 title: "Impact"
 description: "Long-term outcomes rooted in steady operations, transparent reporting, and student readiness."
+kicker: "Steady outcomes since 2004"
 ctaLabel: "Review governance"
 ctaHref: "/governance"
-kicker: "Steady outcomes since 2004"
 canonical: "/impact"
+keywords:
+  - "Education impact Ethiopia"
+  - "Student readiness outcomes"
+  - "Transparent nonprofit reporting"
 ---
 Impact is measured by the stability and readiness of students over time.
 Since starting with 31 students in 2004, the foundation has built steady programming that keeps learners present and prepared.